lxtGH/Tube-Link/README.md

 **Universal Video Segmentation Model For VSS, VPS and VIS**

-## Hilight!!!!
+## Highlight!!!!

-The code will be definitely released.
+**The code will be definitely released.
 Please stay tuned !!!!!
-We are still working to release a high quality video segmentation codebase using MMdetection!!!!
+We are still working to release a high quality universal video segmentation codebase using MMDetection!!!!**

 ## Abstract